Pre-training on Synthetic Driving Data for Trajectory Prediction: Experiments

-We present the experimental results of different self-supervised pre-training tasks in Tab. \ref{tab:bestresult}.
-The results show that all of the self-supervised pre-training tasks can substantially improve the prediction accuracy compared with the baseline.
+We present the trajectory prediction performances of our pipeline with different self-supervised pre-training tasks in Tab. \ref{tab:bestresult}.
+The choice of adopting self-supervised pre-training for generated data results from thorough performance comparisons of different representation learning methods in Part \ref{pt_comparison}.
+The experiment results show that all of the self-supervised pre-training tasks can substantially improve the prediction accuracy compared with the baseline.
 Specifically, with map reconstruction, an $MR_6$ of 9.20\% is observed, which is 5.04\% lower than the baseline.
 Trajectory reconstruction pre-training helps improve the $minFDE_6$ by 3.84\% compared to the baseline.
 Combining them together, when we allocate 70\% scenes in a batch to map reconstruction and 30\% scenes to trajectory reconstruction, we achieve a $minADE_6$ of 0.7284, marking an improvement of 9.54\% against the baseline.

 To elucidate the impact of our synthetic data and the pre-training, we provide qualitative examples in Fig. \ref{fig:compare}.
 Fig.~\ref{fig:compare} (a) and (b) contrast prediction outcomes without and with trajectory reconstruction pre-training.
 We observe that the model without pre-training predicts potential right-turn trajectories.
-However, since the target vehicle is not in the right-turn lane, its intention to go straight should be able to be identified, if the spatial relation between the historical trajectory and the lanes is captured by the encoder.
+However, since the target vehicle is not in the right-turn lane, its intention to go straight should be able to be identified, if the encoder captures the spatial relation between the historical trajectory and the lanes.
 In contrast, trajectory pre-training strengthens the model's confidence in discerning the go-straight intention.
 Sub-figures (c) and (d) compare the prediction outcomes of the models without and with map reconstruction pre-training.
 In these sub-figures, the right-turn lane eventually merges with the 2$^\mathrm{nd}$ lane from the right.
-We observe that with map pre-training, the model is able to more accurately predict that the vehicle will not merge into the 1st lane from the right.
+We observe that with map pre-training, the model can more accurately predict that the vehicle will not merge into the 1st lane from the right.
 This result aligns with expectations\textemdash map reconstruction enhances the model's understanding of lane connectivity, thereby improving prediction accuracy.